torproject/sbws/CONTRIBUTING.rst

 New features should add a corresponding documentation in /docs.

+An editor compatible with `EditorConfig <https://editorconfig.org/>`_ will help you to follow the general formatting code style.

 Timestamps must be in UTC.
 It is prefered to use ``datetime`` objects or Unix timestamps.
 Timestamps read by the user should be always formatted in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_